XDWiki/XDWiki.github.io/xdwikitemplate.md

 XD Wiki Template
 ================

-Below is the starting markdown code needed to create an XD Wiki page.
+Below is the starting markdown structure needed to create an XD Wiki page.

 ***

-###Copy the below into your new XD Wiki page and edit as needed.
+####Copy the below into your new XD Wiki page and edit as needed.

 ```
 ## Summary